Hoglar/hoglarblog/README.md

 Hoglar.com is made to be a helpfull learning platform.
 I want to make a simple page with some functionality.
 Right now i got 7 different apps i want to implement, some stand alone but in some way i think they all will talk together.

 1. Notes
+  When writing in notes, i should have some sort of functionality so i can mark a word, press a button and then it gives me a dictionary explanation.
 2. Dictionary

 3. Ideas

 4. Social